unlcms/tims/README.txt

 -----------------------
 Differences between Drupal 8 theming and this module:

-Drupal 8 Twig syntax needs to modified when printing a variable.
+Drupal 8 Twig syntax needs to modified when printing a field.
 The variable needs to wrapped in the render function and the raw filter must be applied:

 Drupal 7 TIMS Module: {{ render(content.body)|raw }}